ahmet---gul/SmartBuildingSystemForUniversities/README.md

 This is software engineering lesson term project.
 Waterfall model is used in this project and implementation only covers main uses cases and user interfaces.
-Reports includes SD, SDD, Uses Cases, Class Diagram, Domain Model, requirements, tracibility matrix , View points etc.
+Reports include SD, SDD, Uses Cases, Class Diagram, Domain Model, requirements, tracibility matrix , View points etc.

 If u have any idea about use cases , requirements or just suggestion , please let me send a message.